Skip to content

 Why is attendance so important?

 It is not always easy managing young children and their attendance.
-As a parent you are faced with many challenges around their medical health, emotional health and general well-being.
+As a parent, you are faced with many challenges around their medical health, emotional health and general well-being.
 The best course of action if you are concerned is to contact the school and arrange a meeting with your child's class teacher or a member of the Senior Leadership Team.

 The information below highlights why it is so important to enable your child to attend school as regularly as they can.
 The impact of not attending school can be very challenging for the child's well-being, current education and future.

 Missing out on lessons leaves children vulnerable to falling behind.
 Children with poor attendance tend to achieve less in both primary and secondary school.
 The Education (School Day and School Year) (England) Regulations 1999 require all maintained schools to open to educate their pupils for at least 190 days (380 sessions) in each school year.
-Table 1 puts absence in the context of the days children miss at school based on a school being opened for 190 days per year and Table 2 puts absence in the context of the days children miss at school over a six week period.
+Table 1 puts absence in the context of the days children miss at school based on a school being opened for 190 days per year and Table 2 puts absence in the context of the days children miss at school over a six-week period.

 Traffic Light Approach

-Initiatives in School that support attendance
+Initiatives in school that support attendance

 At Weeke Primary School we have many approaches through our curriculum and throughout the school week: